 But that’s not all: The Vampire Diaries star Michelle McManus will also reprise her role of Natalie, the next-door neighbour to Joe who was briefly spotted in the season two finale.

 She’ll play a larger role in the episodes to come, as will Saffron Burrows (Marvel’s Agents of SHIELD) as Love’s mother, Dottie, who has been boosted to the rank of series regular in season three.

 Meanwhile, those still mourning the cancellation of Netflix’s Chilling Adventures of Sabrina will be pleased to hear that star Tati Gabrielle has found her follow-up gig, set to play no-nonsense librarian Marienne on You season three.

-Caroline Kepnes, who writes the books on which You is based, recently announced that she had finished the third book in the series, so hopefully we’ll be given some hints for what we should expect in the upcoming season.
+Caroline Kepnes, who writes the books on which You is based, recently announced that she had finished the third book in the series, so hopefully that will provide some hints for what we can expect in the upcoming season.

 Here’s everything we know about You season three, returning cast members and upcoming plot twists.

 When is You season 3 released on Netflix?

 It didn’t take long after season two’s December 2019 debut for news to emerge about a further series, with the commission of third run officially announced the following month.